 |RAND||RAND is deterministic only when a seed parameter is specified.|

 All the configuration, cursor, metadata, security, and system statistical functions are nondeterministic.
-For a list of these functions, see Configuration Functions (Transact-SQL), Cursor Functions (Transact-SQL), Metadata Functions (Transact-SQL), Security Functions (Transact-SQL), and System Statistical Functions (Transact-SQL).
+You can see a list of these functions.

 The following built-in functions from other categories are always nondeterministic.

 Functions that call extended stored procedures are nondeterministic, because the extended stored procedures can cause side effects on the database.
 Side effects are changes to a global state of the database, such as an update to a table, or to an external resource, such as a file or the network; for example, modifying a file or sending an e-mail message.
-Do not rely on returning a consistent result set when executing an extended stored procedure from a user-defined function.
-User-defined functions that create side effects on the database are not recommended.
+Don't rely on returning a consistent result set when executing an extended stored procedure from a user-defined function.
+User-defined functions that create side effects on the database aren't recommended.

 The extended stored procedure can connect back to SQL Server.
-However, the procedure cannot join the same transaction as the original function that invoked the extended stored procedure.
+However, the procedure can't join the same transaction as the original function that invoked the extended stored procedure.